 (d) any specialist skills requested.

 3.2.2.
-The Customer shall receive any Offers submitted by Creators directly to its Customer Account and by email.
+The Customer shall receive any Quotes submitted by Creators directly to its Customer Account and by email.

 3.2.3.
-Once the Customer has received an Offer, the Platform will enable the Customer to:
+Once the Customer has received an Quote, the Platform will enable the Customer to:

-(b) review the Creator’s portfolio of work (where available); and (c) communicate with the Creator directly to discuss details of the Project Brief, confirm the Project Fee and accept the Offer.
+(b) review the Creator’s portfolio of work (where available); and (c) communicate with the Creator directly to discuss details of the Project Brief, confirm the Project Fee and accept the Quote.